 However, if we consider cloud hosting with a Virtual Private Server, the cost factor is extremely low to get a VPS.
 As the VPS is a single server divided into multiple Virtual Servers, the investment is relatively low.

 However, if you're not looking for the reliability guaranteed from cloud hosting, then VPS is the best choice for the price and services.
 Cloud hosting has come a long way and is getting popular in the hosting world.
 However, the high pricing makes this service not so popular amongst small/medium business owners.

 VPS for VPN

-Initially, a VPN server has been used for business purposes, so employees could access the company's internal data in a safe and secure way (that's how a VPN got its name - Virtual Private Network).
-With the alarming need to protect privacy on the Internet, more and more individuals use VPN for personal
+Initially, a VPN server was used for business purposes so that employees could access the company's internal data safely and securely (that's how a VPN got its name - Virtual Private Network).
+With the dire need to protect privacy on the internet, more and more individuals use VPN for personal uses.